nikhil-iyer-97/wide-minima-density-hypothesis/README.md

 The above default values have been chosen after tuning and observing the loss values of projected gradient ascent on Cifar-10 with ResNet-18 and SGD-Momentum optimizer, as mentioned in our paper.
 The values may vary for experiments with other optimizers/datasets/models.
 Please tune them for optimal convergence.

+*   Acknowledgements: We would like to thank Harshay Shah (https://github.com/harshays) for his helpful discussions for computing the width of the minima.

 ### Knee LR Schedule
 Based on the density of wide vs narrow minima , we propose the Knee LR schedule that pushes generalization boundaries further by exploiting the nature of the loss landscape.
 The LR schedule is an explore-exploit based schedule, where the explore phase maintains a high lr for a significant time to access and land into a wide minimum with a good probability.
 The exploit phase is a simple linear decay scheme, which decays the lr to zero over the exploit phase.
 The only hyperparameter to tune is the explore epochs/steps.
 We have shown that 50% of the training budget allocated for explore is good enough for better generalization, thus removing the need for hyperparameter tuning.